FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of test made in Lighthouse - for mobile devices](doc/index-mobile.webp)

 For mobile devices, the performance is 94.
 The low score is mainly due to the video at the first page.
-For the moment, the developer doesn't have the skill to fix it due to lack of knowledge.
-The acccssibility is 100.
+At the moment, the developer doesn't have the skill to fix it due to lack of knowledge.
+The accessibility is 100.

 #### Desktop